What is fenugreek?

 This medicinal plant is also known as Alholva, Bird’s Foot, Bockshornsame, Chandrika, Fenogreco, Greek Clover, Greek Hay, Hu Lu Ba, Medhika, Methi, Trigonella, and Woo Lu Bar.

-How much fenugreek seeds one should take?
+How many fenugreek seeds should one take?

 Using fenugreek seeds differ from condition to condition.
 If you are taking it for gastric purposes, it is suggested to put One tsp of it into one cup of water.
 Keep it throughout the night and use its water in the morning.
 If a mother requires lactation, 5500 milligrams are recommended every day.
 In other cases, the direction of a doctor or dietitian may be taken.